Norman Finkelstein: Early life and education

 Norman Finkelstein was born on December 8, 1953, in New York City, the son of Harry and Maryla (née Husyt) Finkelstein.
 Finkelstein's parents were Jewish Holocaust survivors.
 His mother grew up in Warsaw and survived the Warsaw Ghetto and the Majdanek concentration camp.
-His father was a survivor of both the Warsaw Ghetto and Auschwitz.
+His father was a survivor of both the Warsaw Ghetto and the Auschwitz concentration camp.
 After the war they met in a displaced persons camp in Linz, Austria, and then emigrated to the United States, where his father became a factory worker and his mother a homemaker and later a bookkeeper.
 Finkelstein's mother was an ardent pacifist.
 Both his parents died in 1995.

 Finkelstein has said of his parents that "they saw the world through the prism of the Nazi Holocaust.
 They were eternally indebted to the Soviet Union (to whom they attributed the defeat of the Nazis), and so anyone who was anti-Soviet they were extremely harsh on".
 They supported the Soviet Union's approval of the creation of the State of Israel, as enunciated by Andrei Andreyevich Gromyko, who said that Jews had earned the right to a state, but thought that Israel had sold its soul to the West and "refused to have any truck with it".

 Finkelstein grew up in Borough Park, then Mill Basin, both in Brooklyn, New York, where he attended James Madison High School.
 In his memoir he recalls strongly identifying with the outrage that his mother, who witnessed the genocidal atrocities of World War II, felt at the carnage the United States wrought in the Vietnam War.
-One childhood friend recalls his mother's "emotional investment in left-wing humanitarian causes as bordering on hysteria".
-He "internalized [her] indignation", a trait that he admits rendered him "insufferable" when talking about the Vietnam War, and that imbued him with a "holier-than-thou" attitude he now regrets.
+One childhood friend recalled his mother's "emotional investment in left-wing humanitarian causes as bordering on hysteria".
+He "internalized [her] indignation", a trait he admits rendered him "insufferable" when talking about the Vietnam War and gave him a "holier-than-thou" attitude he now regrets.
 But Finkelstein regards his absorption of his mother's outlook—the refusal to put aside a sense of moral outrage in order to get on with one's life—as a virtue.
-Subsequently, reading Noam Chomsky played a role in learning to apply the moral passions his mother bequeathed to him with intellectual rigor.
+Later, reading Noam Chomsky played a role in learning to apply the moral passions his mother bequeathed to him with intellectual rigor.